schafric/MFF-NSWI041/1/seminar-work.md

 \-

 ### 4. Teacher can edit metadata about schedule-triple
-_Teacher can edit several metadata about schedule-triple of subject they teach - for example providing students with further instructions, links to external services (e.g. moodle, one drive) etc._
+_Teacher can edit several metadata about schedule-triple of subject they teach.
+For example providing students with further instructions, links to external services (e.g. moodle, one drive) etc._

 **Normal advancement**